indyplanets/appcenter-documentation/user-guide/running-app.md

 1. Do one of the following:
   *  At the bottom of the **Create/Edit App** view, click **Run App**.
   *  From the Dashboard or **Manage Apps**, view the app and click **Execute App**.

+  **Tip:** If you have not created any apps of your own yet but you are a Private user for another user's app, you can run that app from the Dashboard **Welcome..** card.
+Click **3.
+Run an App Job** and click the app.

 2. Select a system, enter the credentials and click **Continue**.
 3. Do one of the following:
    * If you did not enter any parameters for this app, skip the **App Parameters** card.